-Growing up there were no less than 50 family members living within a two-mile radius of our family home.
+While I was growing up there were no less than 50 family members living within a two-mile radius of my family home.
 This included grandparents, aunts and uncles, and cousins on both sides of the family.

 And at the drop of the hat, guests would unexpectedly drop in for a quick visit at each other’s homes.
 Hospitality was expected and passed down from generation to generation.